Transitions of Care (Remote Patient Monitoring)

-We offer advanced clinical technical to support patients as they transition from the hospital to their next care setting.
+We offer advanced clinical technology to support patients as they transition from the hospital to their next care setting.
 Whether they go home, to assisted living or to a skilled nursing facility, we make the change easier and safer.

 Our remote patient monitoring programs can:

 - Allow patients to safely go home sooner.

 - Improve the patient experience as they recover in a more familiar setting.